In Short

 Key Takeaways

-Company directors can be personally responsible if things go wrong at a company or they breach any of their legal duties and obligations.
-However, a deed of indemnity between the director and company can minimise the risks for the director and ensure that the company covers all costs in most circumstances.
-If you have any questions about deeds of indemnity or need assistance in relation to directors’ duties, please call LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.
+Company directors can be personally responsible in certain circumstances if things go wrong at a company or if they breach any of their legal duties and obligations.
+However, a deed of indemnity between the director and the company can minimise the risks for the director and ensure that the company covers costs in certain circumstances.

 We appreciate your feedback – your submission has been successfully received.